teese/eccpy/README.md

 <https://www.ncbi.nlm.nih.gov/pubmed/28266525>

 # Contact
 Currently the code is maintained by Mark Teese at the Technical University of Munich.
+Contact details are on my website at TUM, and/or in the image below.

 ![signac_seine_bei_samois](docs/images/signac_seine_bei_samois.png)